roeszler/kapthol/README.md

 The site functions with the primary light blue, white and black/grey interactions on all sites.

 The mobile site has been designed to reduce the amount of information available and better direct the user to a message / contact us outcome.

-It has been designed to reflect that mobile users are literally mobile.
-They are in a form that predomidantly looks to satisfying an immediate need, such as researching directions in a new city or looking up a phone number or an address.
+It has been designed to reflect that mobile users are mobile when accessing the site and in so, look to satisfying an immediate need, such as researching directions in a new city or looking up a phone number or an address.

 In contrast, people using a destop (such as business users ready to commit) may be more likely to use the desktop format when they want to read several pages or conduct in-depth research.